 "As an orphan child I lived with a root woman named Wan who sheltered me from slavers.
 I trailed her in forests and over sere as she searched for medicinal plants, roots, and flowers.
-She taught me some of her science.
+She taught me songs and some of her science.
 How to breathe when there is no air.
 Where water hid in cactus and certain vines.
-She worshipped the natural world and encouraged me to rehearse certain songs to divine its power.

 Yet soon I was captured by Syrians.
 I lived with the camels and oxen and was treated the same.
 I ate what I could find.
 It was a happy day for me to be sold into an army where food was regular and clothes respectable.
 There I learned quickly the art of arms and the strength of command.
 In my first battle, I pointed my childish anger with a daring completely strange to me.
-I was happy, breathless and hungry for more violent encounters.
-Only as a soldier could I excel and turn the loneliness inside into exhilaration."
+I was said, happy, breathless and hungry for more violent encounters.
+Only there could I excel and quash the loneliness inside."